algosup/2023-2024-project-3-virtual-processor-team-4/documents/management/weekly_report/cumulative.md

 ### Accomplishments

-- We finished the functional specifications and worked on the assembly's documentation.
+- We finished the functional specification and worked on the assembly's documentation.
 - We worked on the assembler program.
 - We finished the KPI dashboard and the RACI matrix and completed the list of tasks.
 - We created the bug report template and continued the test plan.
-- We kept working on the technical specifications.
+- We kept working on the technical specification.

 ### Plan for Next Week